The Odo Solution

 Because his paraspinal muscles and abdominals were not able to activate on time, Jake couldn’t rotate segmentally.
 He moved his hips and torso at the same time, causing him to land open with his lead leg and torso.

 In physical therapy, lumbar stabilization exercises are a standard choice for the treatment of back pain.
-Planks, dead bugs and bird dogs are standard fare for establishing stability in the spine.
+Planks, dead bugs, and bird dogs are standard fare for attempting to establish “stability” in the spine.

 However, we must always remember:

 Stability is not lack of movement, it is control of movement.

 When joints are in stable positions, the surrounding muscles are moved into optimal length-tension relationships.
 This facilitates coordinated co-contraction which removes muscle slack and allows the expression of power.